peridio/docs/src/docs/platform/guides/creating-devices.md

 It is recommended that you quote every field.

-### Microchip TrustPlatform Manifest
+### Microchip TrustPlatform manifest

 This is a file format defined by Microchip and provided to their customers following a purchase of select hardware security modules.
-Relevant documentation is available [here](https://www.microchip.com/content/dam/mchp/documents/SCBU/ProductDocuments/SupportingCollateral/TrustPlatformManifestFileFormat_2019-09-26_A.pdf).
+Relevant documentation is available [here](https://ww1.microchip.com/downloads/aemDocuments/documents/SCBU/ProductDocuments/ReferenceManuals/Trust-Platform-Manifest-File-Format-60001759.pdf).